BubbleCoding/HydroMinder/README.md

 ## Build the system yourself

 _Note: The Controller container is currently not functional.
-It will require manual setup (clone repo, install python3, install dependencies, run)._
+It will require manual setup (clone repo, install python3, install dependencies, run).
+You can still run the AOI install script, however, it will show an error for the controller.
+The Web App and API will still be available on port 80_

 To build the Hydrominder you need to build the electric diagram shown in the image below.
 Five important things to note here.